Residential Garage Door Maintenance Guide for Homeowners

 Garage Door Lubrication

-Keeping your residential garage door well-lubricated is key.
+Keeping your garage door well-lubricated is key.
 This ensures it runs smoothly.
 You should regularly grease the rollers, hinges, and tracks with the right stuff.
 The best lubricants are silicone spray and lithium grease.

 Silicone spray works great for small areas on your garage door.
 It makes everything run better and last longer.
 Plus, it keeps water away.
 Spray it on rollers, hinges, and tracks to make them move quietly and smoothly.